layerbrain/machine-universal/README.md

 ## Contributing

 We welcome contributions!
-Please feel free to submit issues or pull requests to help improve the universal-machine.
+Please feel free to submit issues or pull requests to help improve the machine-universal.

 ## License